-VoIP provider 8x8 unveiled a new business calling service last month.
+Santa Clara, Calif. — VoIP provider 8x8 unveiled a new business calling service today.

-Through value-added resellers and directly, 8x8 will sell an Integrated Access Device (IAD) that can connect a business-class phone system to the Internet.
+Through VARs and directly, 8x8 will sell an integrated access device (IAD) that can connect a business-class phone system to the Internet.
 The IAD requires professional installation, which will be performed by an 8x8 partner.

-8x8 is also adding domestic regional sales personnel who will be building a network of telecommunications resellers that sell into the small- and medium-sized business channel to support Virtual Trunking, the company said.
+8x8 is also adding domestic regional sales personnel who will be building a network of telecommunications resellers that sell into the SMB channel to support Virtual Trunking, the company said.

 The new offering is designed to compliment the company’s Virtual Office product, which combines a business-class VoIP service with IP hardware.
 “What we’ve found when selling Virtual Office was that a lot of businesses were interested, but didn’t want to overhaul their existing equipment,” said sales and marketing VP Huw Rees.
 The new solution bestows the benefits of VoIP telephony without having to swap-out existing equipment, he said.

-The service will cost $1,500 for the IAD and installation, with a $25/line subscription for up to 500 minutes.
-Rates are set at 3.5 cents/minute.
-The company will offer a $500 and $1,000 rebate on the adapter and installation for a one- or two-year commitment, respectively.
+The service will cost $1,500 for the IAD and installation, with a $25-per-line subscription for up to 500 minutes.
+Rates are set at 3.5 cents per-minute.
+The company will offer a $500 and $1,000 rebate on the adapter and installation for a one or two year commitment, respectively.